On this page:

 |

-Your organisation cannot do any of the things described under ‘if you incorporate’, at left.
-These would have to be done by an individual member on behalf of the unincorporated association’s members.
+Your organisation cannot do any of the things described in the ‘if you incorporate’ column.
+Individual members would do these things on behalf of the unincorporated association.

 A member of an unincorporated association is usually personally liable for contracts they enter into and decisions they make.